damianoneill/h7t/README.md

 A tool for interacting with Healthbot over the REST API.

 The initial focus of this tool is to provide bulk or aggregate functions, that simplify interacting with Healthbot.
+The initial use case is Extract Transform and Load (ETL) based.

 ## Commands